 Briefly state the main law and guidance that supports the policy.
 Explain how this policy links to other relevant organisational policies and procedures such as taking photographs and videos, internet use, recruitment.

-Your organisation should make sure that all children and young people have the same protection regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity.
+Your organisation should make sure that all children and young people have the same protection regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 Your policy needs to state your commitment to anti-discriminatory practice and should explicitly recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face, especially around communication.

 Scope of the policy